Hi, I'm Piotr

 Piotr, over the past 7 years, has gained a great amount of experience working with some of the best universities in the country.
 Piotr runs a Sports Therapy & Rehabilitation Clinic at Kelsey Kerridge Sports Centre where he works with a number of professional and semi-professional athletes such as: London 2012 Paralympian Wheelchair Tennis, GB Ultimate, GB Squash, Scotland Female Rugby, England Visually Impaired Football players.
 Specifically, through his work with high level athletes he has gained experience in injury prevention training as well as rehabilitation.

 Piotr also works as a Strength & Conditioning Coach at the University of Cambridge where he trains a number of University teams as well as national and international level TASS (Talented Athletic Scholarship Scheme).
 Piotr shares his experience and knowledge with the 3rd year sports & exercise science students at Anglia Ruskin University delivering lectures in injury prevention and rehabilitation.

 He is also contracted by Anglia Ruskin University to lead the sports therapy & rehabilitation service for the scholar athletes.
-Piotr is also contracted by the football association to help one of the visually impaired England football team squad in preparation for the European Championship in Berlin in 2017.
+Piotr is also contracted by the football association to help one of the visually impaired England football team squad in preparation for the European Championships.

 Hi, I'm James